ryankidd44/ryankidd44.github.io/_posts/2021-10-6-nuclear-war.md

 A smaller regional nuclear war between India and Pakistan with projected 2025 nuclear weapon stockpiles would initially kill 50-125 million people (Toon et al., 2019).
-An adequate humanitarian response to a nuclear war is currently impossible (Gale & Nathan, 2019; International Red Cross and Red Crescent Movement, 2018; National Academies of Sciences, Engineering, and Medicine, 2019; Wells, 2017).
+An adequate humanitarian response to a nuclear war is currently impossible (Gale & Nathan, 2019; ICRC, 2018;
+National Academies of Sciences, Engineering, and Medicine, 2019; Wells, 2017).

 Nuclear weapons may may implicitly violate international humanitarian law, which requires warring parties to distinguish military and civilian